Introduction to Deep Learning with PyTorch

 All PyTorch tensors support slicing:

-Let’s first define a tensor t
+Let’s first define a tensor t to illustrate that:

 import torch